christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 }
 ```

-From the dataset, logical formulas are computed to constrain each relation predicate with all possible relation position between objects.
+From this training dataset, logical formulas are extracted via rule learning to constrain each relation predicate with all possible relation position between objects.
 The goal here is to have a neural network prediction of a relation between objects to satisfy the constrains given by the position relation of object bounding boxes.

 The dataset is scanned to search for all position relations possible for each relation `[predicate, subject, object]`, among one of 10 possible exclusive names:
 ```